Workers’ Compensation Denials Attorneys in Oxford, Mississippi

 Your attorney will probably start by examining the reason for the denial.
 There are many reasons that workers’ compensation insurance companies deny claims, from alleged failure to report the accident on time to a discrepancy between the accident report and your medical records.
 Your attorney will then determine a legal strategy based on the facts of your case.

 With legal assistance, it is possible to have the denial reversed and get your benefits.
 However, it takes a strong, experienced lawyer to hold the insurance company accountable by starting the workers’ comp claim process to get an Administrative Judge to make the insurance company pay the benefits they should be paying.

 Don’t Let Money Worries Keep You from Calling

 The truth is that most people who have been hurt at work struggle to make ends meet.
 They worry how they are going to support their families, get medical treatment and even put food on the table.
 So it’s no wonder that they worry about the cost of a lawyer too.

 If you are thinking about getting legal help with a workers’ compensation denial, you should know that you do not need to pay any money up front.
 The initial consultation is free, and cases are handled on a contingency basis.
 This means that we do not charge attorney’s fees unless and until we recover compensation on your behalf.

-Get in touch with us today by completing our contact form or calling us Any submitted contact forms or messages left are returned as quickly as possible.
-Consultations are private and confidential.
+Get in touch with The Pearson Law Firm today by completing our contact form or calling us at 662-793-1697.
+Any submitted contact forms or messages left are returned as quickly as possible.
+Consultations are private, confidential and free.
 Your employer will not know you called.